Henrisen/discord-image-ip-logger/README.md

     /
     12345678901234567890123456789012345678901234567890123456789012345678 #WEBHOOK_TOKEN

-You may need to expose port 5000 to make this work.
+You may need to expose the port you entered in the .env file to make this work.

-Replace img2.png with your image file.